 - Adolfo Constanzo and his cult committed an unknown number of human sacrifices, for what appeared to be vaguely religious reasons, and because they believed it would help their drug trafficking prosper.

 - The Norse would tie a slave to the slipway of a newly launched ship to be ritually crushed.
 As some of their ships were intended for distasteful activities, it kind of figures.

 - Human sacrifice — called muti is still practised today amongst certain Nigerian peoples.

 - The Etruscans, and later the Romans practiced a form of human sacrifice until it was officially outlawed during the Republic era.
 That didn't prevent some people from occasionally doing it anyway.
 The practice did evolve into the famous Gladiator Games.

 - Older Than Dirt, it is evident that most ancient societies practices such at least at sometimes in history.
 Cue some of the bog mummies and a lot of ancient grave sites.

-- The Celts commonly murdered humans to their gods, normally in pretty brutal ways.
-Normally these victims would be captives from battle.
-However they would sometimes use it as a punishment. for instance if crops failed they would kill some of the fathers.
+- The Celts commonly murdered humans for their gods, normally in pretty brutal ways.
+Normally, these victims would be captives from battle.
+However they would sometimes use it as a punishment, for instance if crops failed they would kill some of the fathers.
 In times of emergency they would round people into a wicker man and burn them alive (some historians dispute this, but there are Celtic legends of similar happenings occurring, such as victims being chained in their home, and then the Celts setting it on fire).
 As most of what we know about them was written by the Romans, these claims may have been exaggerated.
-However archaeological evidence has proven it did happen.
+However, archaeological evidence has proven it did happen.